 Then all he did was put a rail down like a cross-rail oxer.
 Oh, ok.
 Cool.

 But the next time we came around, he had betrayed me and put the rail up as shown in the above pictures.
 And I wasn’t about to refuse or complain or say out loud that I couldn’t.
 He’s seen P do some pretty naughty stuff, so if he thinks we can, who am I to say we can’t?

 And some more.

-Then it was “time to go bigger,” according to Bobby in the last video (he sounded very pleased about that- maybe we weren’t so booooring to him then), but sadly there are no more videos.
+Then it was “time to go bigger,” according to the last video (he sounded very pleased about that- maybe we weren’t so booooring to him then), but sadly there are no more videos.
 My husband’s official story is that my phone wouldn’t take any more videos, despite having 90 GB of storage available, my hunch is that he wanted to go sit down under the umbrella in the corner of the arena.

 Nonetheless, it was the same exercise, just 3″ bigger, making it either 3’3″ or 3’6″.
 And this time I didn’t blink at the additional height, because P was giving me zero feeling he wanted to stop.
 He was totally locking on and going for it, one of my favorite feelings.
 The working students were doing conditioning work along the hacking trail behind the arena, so going AROUND the arena, P would get all distracted and bent out of shape, then we’d come around towards the jumps and he was totally in it 100%.
 And the height was NBD for him, also encouraging to me.